agileox/assignmentSpark/README.md

-# assignmentSpark
+# Spark Assignment for Coding assignment from Quantexa
-repo for spark assignment
+repositories for spark-scala assignment

-spark-shell -i total_no_of_flights_by_month.scala --driver-memory 4g --executor-memory 4g
+# Description

+# Method